anthony-ng/Cinephiles/README.md

 [scheme](http://www.colourlovers.com/)?

-**Take the design process seriously.** User experience drives not only your front-end design, but also you back-end system architecture.
+**Take the design process seriously.** User experience drives not only your front-end design, but also your back-end system architecture.
 Once you’ve settled on a front-end design, implementation of that design will be much easier — and you’ll know exactly what you’ll need from your back-end.